Watch Taylor Swift Grill Vogue's Anna Wintour Over Fashion, Music and Her Signature Hairstyle

 "Hi Anna, it's Taylor, I have some questions for you," Swift says in the video.
 "Things that I've been dying to know, I think the Internet will agree with me."

-Swift's first question for Wintour: What's the "nicest adjective" she'd used to compliment someone?
+Swift's first question for Wintour: What's the "nicest adjective" she'd use to compliment someone?